Louis-tr/Url-Shortener/README.md

 # Url-Shortener

-A small url "shortener".
-The length of the resulting urls does obviously depend on the length of your domain and the id length set in the config.

-# How to shorten an url
+An Url-Shortener built with aiohttp and mongodb.

-## Api
+# Api
 You can use the `/shorten` endpoint to shorten an url.
-Just make a post request to that endpoint and provide the "url" key with the original url.
-You will get back the new url in plain text.
+Just make a post request and provide the "url" key with the original url.
+You will get back the new url in json format.

-## Web
-I added a basic frontend to test the application.
-Just paste your url into the input and click the "Shorten" button.
-The input will be updated to the resulting url.

 ## Dependencies